High school in the United States: History

 The Pennsylvania state constitution, written in 1790, calls for free public education, but only for poor children, assuming that the rich will pay for their own children's schooling.
 In 1805, the New York Public School Society was formed by the wealthy to provide education to the poor.
 These schools were run on the Lancasterian system, in which one "master" taught hundreds of students in a single room.
 The masters would give rote lessons to the older students, who would then pass it down to the younger students.
 Society was moving from an agrarian model with small independent plots to an industrial one, where workers needed to be literate and numerate.
 Lancastrian schools emphasized discipline and obedience: qualities that factory owners needed in their workers.

 An 1817 Boston Town Meeting petitioned for the establishment of a system of free public primary schools.
 The main support came from local merchants, businessmen, and wealthier artisans, while many wage earners opposed it because they knew they would be paying for it through income taxation.
 In spite of this, Boston Latin School became public in 1820.
 This was the first public high school in the United States.
 Seven years later, a state law in Massachusetts made all grades of public school open to all pupils, free of charge.

-However, in the slave-owning states, things were different.
+However, in slave-owning states public schooling in rural areas generally did not extend beyond the elementary grades for either whites or blacks.
+This was known as "eighth grade school".
+After 1900, some cities began to establish high schools, primarily for middle class whites.
+In the 1930s roughly one fourth of the US population still lived and worked on farms and few rural Southerners of either race went beyond the 8th grade until after 1945.

 Even after public schools were being opened up to all ages in Massachusetts, in the 1830s, it was illegal in southern states to teach black children to read.
 High schools were out of the question.
 After many years of advocacy, in 1957, federal court ordered the integration of Little Rock, Arkansas public schools.
 The governor sent in troops to physically prevent nine African American students from enrolling at all-white Central High School.
 Though, this decision was overturned by the president.
 The same delay in equality in public high schools can be accounted for the general regarding of other groups as minorities in the US.

 Typical American high school

 While there is no set standard for American high schools, some generalizations can be made about the majority.
 Public schools are managed by local, elected school districts.
 There is a range in quality from basic education to more intellectually-stimulating environments for students approximately 14 to 18 years of age.

-Students enter around the age of 14 (sometimes 13) and pass through four years (sometimes five):
+Students enter around the age of 14 and pass through four years (sometimes five):